Subscribe to our WhatsApp Channel

 Advise children not to share water bottles or food at school or tuition classes.

-If a child develops a high fever, severe headache, vomiting, or difficulty in moving the neck, seek immediate medical attention at the nearest government hospital without delay.
+If a child develops a high fever, severe headache, vomiting, or difficulty moving the neck, seek immediate medical attention at the nearest government hospital without delay.
 More information is available here.

-Join us to learn more about our fact checking investigations.
+Join us to learn more about our fact-checking investigations.

 Facebook | Twitter | Instagram | Google News | TikTok | Youtube